 by E.C.
 Cheesman

-Re-printed exclusively by the Maidenhead Heritage Trust.
+Re-printed exclusively by the Centre for Maidenhead Heritage.
 First published in 1946 and reprinted in 2012.

 “The men and women of Air Transport Auxiliary were civilians in uniform who played a soldier’s part in the Battle of Britain and who performed, throughout the war, a task of supreme importance to the R.A.F.